reactjs/react.dev/src/content/reference/react/startTransition.md

 * Transition updates can't be used to control text inputs.

 * If there are multiple ongoing Transitions, React currently batches them together.
-This is a limitation that will likely be removed in a future release.
+This is a limitation that may be removed in a future release.

 ---